-My last go-to option for summer entertaining are Mojitos.
+Another refreshing option for summer entertaining is Mojitos.
 There’s something about mixing herbs with your drink that makes them taste really refreshing.

 Whichever drink you go with, it’s helpful to mix enough in advance that you don’t have to keep making drinks all afternoon.
 Even better?
 Use a beverage dispenser (like the Sangria picture above).
 That way it’s really easy for people to help themselves…and you won’t get any flies helping themselves to your cocktail!